 9. Janet van Weringh enters all information into the SOAR database, which then populates to our website.
 It is also used to register our members and print out all necessary documents.

 10. Registration starts as soon as the registration is sent out to our active members and to other interested people.
 (NOTE: The registration form is not posted online until after the mailing goes out.)

-13. As soon as possible, the Ambassdor team, lead by the Ambassdor Chair, Bill Mein with the help of Cynthia Bender, is busy selecting ambassadors for each class from the members who volunteer for the job, and the Tech Assistant team, led by Jerry Sharpe, selects tech assistants for each class.
-14. CLASSES BEGIN!
+11. As soon as possible, the Ambassdor team, lead by Bill Mein, is selects ambassadors for each class from the members who volunteer for the job, and the Tech Assistant team, led by Jerry Sharpe, selects tech assistants for each class.

+12. CLASSES BEGIN!
 Classes typically start the second Monday in September and the second or third Monday in March.
-(Even before classes begin the SOAR Board of Directors has already approved the bulk of the next semester's courses!)

 13. Registration is ongoing throughout the semester.
 If space is available, students will be allowed to join the course through Day 1 of class.
 If the class is closed, members will be wait-listed and can join later if another member cancels his/her registration before class starts.
 If a class has already started and a member wants to join late - permission is granted only through the SOAR office (and, for some courses, only if the presenter is willing to add a late participant to the class).

 14. A SOAR semester is between 9 and 10 weeks long.
 At the end of the semester, members celebrate with a mid-week luncheon after classes end.
 All presenters are invited to this luncheon (free for them) and all presenters will receive some other small tokens of our appreciation for volunteering to teach for SOAR (whether or not they are able to be at the luncheon).

 15. After that, the process of getting courses for the next semester has already started.